Balochistan CTD busts BLA cell, two killed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-QUETTA: The CTD Balochistan achieved a headway in its probe against IED explosions across the province when it conducted a successful IBO in Sibi against a proscribed Balochistan Liberatiob Army cell.
-During the operation BLA terrorists Hazar Khan and Haleem in Ghori Bakhtiarabad in District Sibi wanted for previous IED attack during which a woman was killed while two other girls were injured.
+QUETTA: The CTD Balochistan achieved a headway in its probe against IED explosions across the province when it conducted a successful IBO in Sibi against a proscribed Balochistan Liberation Army cell.
+During the operation, BLA terrorists Hazar Khan and Haleem in Ghori Bakhtiarabad in District Sibi wanted for previous IED attack during which a woman was killed while two girls were injured, were killed.